 Definition of project profitability

 The key performance indicator for agencies is project profitability because it reflects the agency’s ability to operate and generate revenue.
-In other words, project profitability means controlling project revenues, direct revenues, or project costs to achieve a good profit line or gross project profit.
-While using the profitability of projects, an agency is in a position to determine the return on investment, determine the efficiency of projects, and in the process, plan on how to increase the profits.
-Also, good practices in project management and project accounting can also contribute to enhancing project profitability.
+Project profitability means controlling project revenues, direct revenues, or project costs to achieve a good profit line or gross project profit.
+Using project profitability, an agency can determine the return on investment, assess project efficiency, and plan how to increase profits.
+Good practices in project management and project accounting also enhance project profitability.

 Key factors influencing project profitability